The Only Major Actors Still Alive From The Sound Of Music

 Much of Andrews' most recognizable post-"Sound of Music," though, is in the family film sphere.
 The actress became the austere but secretly benevolent grandmother of a whole generation with her turn as Queen Clarisse in the "Princess Diaries" films, took on another queenly role in the latter Shrek films, and even played Gru's mom in "Despicable Me."
 Andrews also appeared in "Enchanted," the Pink Panther live-action films, and the "Eloise" movies, though she recently returned to more adult fare as the narrator of Netflix's "Bridgerton" and its spinoff series.

-Though Andrews' only Oscar win was for her early role in "Mary Poppins," she's still considered one of the most highly decorated working actors: in addition to having a BAFTA, a couple of Emmys, and three Grammys, Andrews was given the title Dame by Queen Elizabeth II in 2000.
+Though Andrews' only Oscar win was for her early role in "Mary Poppins," she's still considered one of the most highly decorated working actors.
+In addition to having a BAFTA, a couple of Emmys, and three Grammys, Andrews was given the title Dame by Queen Elizabeth II in 2000.
 Sadly, Andrews lost her singing voice in 1997 after a surgery on her vocal cords for which she later filed a malpractice suit.
 A multi-talented artist who's not just beloved for her voice, Andrews has also authored several memoirs and children's books.
 Andrews is also a mother, grandmother, and great-grandmother.

 Nicholas Hammond, Friedrich Von Trapp

 The actor who played the eldest boy Friedrich in "The Sound of Music" had only been featured in one movie role before being cast in the film, but after it was released, his career seems to have taken off.
-Hammond has now been acting for 60 years, and most recently appeared in Quentin Tarantino's "Once Upon a Time...In Hollywood" as real-life actor-director Sam Wanamaker.
+Hammond has now been acting for 60 years, and most recently appeared in Quentin Tarantino's "Once Upon a Time ... in Hollywood" as real-life actor-director Sam Wanamaker.
 Other major projects he's appeared in over the years include the 1970s "The Amazing Spider-Man" TV show (he played Peter Parker!), the sci-fi flick "Stealth," a "Crocodile Dundee" film, and popular shows like "Dallas" and "Murder, She Wrote."

-Hammond was the first on-screen Peter Parker and continued playing the web-slinging hero in three TV movies throughout the late '70s, although the series was canceled after just two seasons.
+Hammond was the first live-action Peter Parker and continued playing the web-slinging hero in three TV movies throughout the late '70s, although the series was canceled after just two seasons.
 The actor moved to Australia in the '80s and has since done work as a director and screenwriter as well.
 He wrote the 1998 miniseries "A Difficult Woman" as well as 1999's "Secret Men's Business."
 He also directed and co-wrote the incredibly named play "Lying Cheating Bastard" with magician James Galea.

 Duane Chase, Kurt Von Trapp